kannans89/graphql-learning/14.ReactIntegration/react.md

  In the App.js inside src folder add two functions - one to load greeting message and another to load sayHello message.

+Following is `loadGreeting` function which sends  GraphQL query for greeting.

 ```javascript

 async function loadGreeting(){